xela144/CANaconda/README.md

 Installation of the pySerial package from http://pyserial.sourceforge.net/pyserial.html

+Installation of the matplotlib package from matplotlib.org (optional)

 Installation of Qt framework, version 5, available from qt-project.org (optional - for GUI only)

 Installation of PyQt5 package from riverbankcomputing.com (optional - for GUI only)

-Installation of the matplotlib package from matplotlib.org (optional - for GUI only)

 ##Running CAN-aconda
 Connect USB and CAN cables.
 The CAN network must have its own power supply for the CAN-USB.
 Launch the program from the command line or by double clicking the canpython.py file.